NCERT Solutions for Class 7 Social and Political Life – II Chapter 8

 - Market and Equality

-Social and Political Life – II is an important book for Class 7 Social Sciences subject.
-Apart from this chapter, the full set of NCERT Solutions for Class 7 Social Sciences is given in the linked article.
+Social and Political Life – II is an important book for the Class 7 Social Science subject.
+Apart from this chapter, the full set of NCERT Solutions for Class 7 Social Science is given in the linked article.